Tataz2/Delete-old-user-profiles/README.md

 - Tests if LocalProfileLoadTime and LocalProfileUnLoadTime are older than $MaxAgeInDays days.
 - Removes newer user profiles from the list
 - Deletes all user profiles which are still remaining and not filtered

+How to get LoadTime and UnLoadTime from registry: https://woshub.com/delete-old-user-profiles-gpo-powershell/